A notice to pilots

 Flying after a long time out can pose certain risks, which is why we are also drawing your attention to the following crucial points:

-Reflect on your skills after this break and we encourage the use of appropriate refresher training or club check flights before flying.
+We encourage you to reflect on your skills after a break in flying and seek appropriate refresher training or club check flights before flying if you feel they would help.

 Make sure that your theory knowledge is of the same high standard that it was before the break.